Minebench/Tresor/README.md

 # Tresor
 A Vault compatible abstraction library for Bukkit plugins.

 Currently a work in progress.
+If you want to help out please [contact me](https://phoenix616.dev/discord)!

 Take a look at the lists below at which features are implemented and should already work.

 ## Features
 - [x] UUID compatible